 You can also use them for tickets on Etihad or ANA for routes from their hubs.
 There are a few great value redemptions here, for example ANA First Class from Tokyo to Frankfurt/Germany for 67,500 miles or to San Francisco for 65,000 miles – less than you’d pay on United for Business Class!
 The Etihad redemptions are generally very expensive, I wouldn’t recommend it!

-The biggest problem with the Mabuhay Miles program is the fact that you cannot redeem miles for flights online.
+The biggest problem with the Mabuhay Miles program is the fact that you (still) cannot redeem miles for flights online.
 You can book the award via the phone or at a reservation office and will receive an eTicket by email.
 It’s a convoluted process that involves multiple calls to make the reservation and pay the fees – in the case of my last award booking, it took 5 calls and over 2 hours on the phone to get a simple, one-way award done!
+Earlier this year, PAL announced that online booking is coming, but the launch of the new feature had to be postponed and hopefully, finally will arrive sometime in 2019!

 Status – Mabuhay Miles Elite Benefits?
 Mabuhay Miles has a base level, which allow you to earn miles (after paying PHP150 for your membership card!) and the only benefit is that you can earn/redeem miles in the program.